Ajamillion/clode/README.md

 Compose file targets local development, so rebuild the images (`docker compose build`) after pulling upstream changes to the Python or TypeScript sources.

+### Mock reference

+- Review the [development mock log](docs/mock-log.md) for a catalog of all synthetic HTTP endpoints and WebSocket messages exposed by the dev mocks.
+- At runtime you can request `GET /api/mock-log` from the mock server to obtain the same catalog as JSON for integration tests or health probes.

 ## Quality checks

 Run the consolidated automation from the repo root: